Asad474/Appointment-Scheduling-App/backend/readme.md

 ### 2. Adding environment variables to .env file

-You need to create .env file to store Environment Variables.
+You need to create .env file to store Environment Variables under the root directory.

 ```bash
 NODE_ENV=development